 No umbrellas, video cameras or recording devices allowed.

-No rushing the stage; Fire Code mandates the aisles be kept clear in front of the Pepsi® Grandstand stage; only SRO ticket holders allowed in this area.
+No rushing the stage - Fire Code mandates the aisles be kept clear in front of the Pepsi® Grandstand stage.

 No exchange or refund of concert tickets.

 - Please respect your neighbors space for an enjoyable experience for everyone.

 Service Animals trained to do work or perform tasks for people with disabilities are permitted; however, under the ADA, service animals must be harnessed, leashed, or tethered, unless these devices interfere with the service animal's work or the individual's disability prevents using these devices.
 In that case, the individual must maintain control of the animal through voice, signal, or other effective controls.